 Here are the 4 main types...

 - Whey protein: The most common protein powder in the market!
 Whey protein is a complete protein that originates from milk.
-It's actually a direct by-product of the cheese making process (which I always found super interesting).
+It's actually a direct by-product of the cheese-making process (which I always found super interesting).

 - Egg Protein: Generally made from egg whites, nixing the yolks.
 It's popular because egg whites provide high amounts of protein and an amino acid called leucine.

 - Plant protein: You've got many options if you're following a vegan lifestyle.
 Plant derived protein powders include soy, hemp, pea, rice and pumpkin.
-Compared to the other two (whey and casein), they're more unsaturated and contain no cholesterol.

 How Do You Use Protein Powder?